This feature is available on paid plans, excluding legacy plans (Creator and some custom plans).

-Custom code fully works on the Professional and Custom plans (Code Injection has to be enabled on Custom), as well as in Preview (P) mode on all plans—this way you can test functionality before upgrading.
+Custom code fully works on paid plans, as well as in Preview (P) mode on Free—this way you can test functionality before upgrading.

 Paste the custom code you want to execute for the entire project in the <HEAD> section, after opening <BODY>, or before closing </BODY> tags.
 The project code is applied to all pages.

-Switch to the CSS tab to use any custom style CSS for your project.
+Switch to the CSS tab to use any custom CSS script for your project.
 The CSS code is applied to all pages.